bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/1._Introduction/introduction.md

 This contract is a counter contract that has the functionality of increasing, decreasing and returning the state of a counter variable.

-If we look at the top of the contract we can see some information about the contract like the license (line 1) and the solidity version (line 2) as well as the keyword `contract` and it’s name, `Counter` (line 4).
+If we look at the top of the contract we can see some information about the contract like the license (line 1) and the Solidity version (line 2) as well as the keyword `contract` and it’s name, `Counter` (line 4).
 We will cover these concepts in the next section about the **Basic Syntax**.

 With `uint public count` (line 5) we declare a state variable of the type `uint` with the visibility `public`.
 We will cover these concepts in our sections about **Variables**, **Primitive Data Types** and **Visibility**.